-One approach that applies specifically to purpose questions is to question the answer choices.
-Especially the key terms.
+One approach that applies specifically to purpose questions is to question the key terms in the answer choices.

-(D) support an observation about a particular behavior What behavior?
+(D) support an observation about a particular behavior.
+What's the behavior?

 Notice how for each answer choice, I'm questioning the key terms with a sense of doubt and trying to define them in the context of the passage.

-Now let's try to answer the questions we posed.
-If you can't answer the question affirmatively, that’s a strong sign the answer choice is incorrect; it means that the answer choice is not grounded in the passage.
+Now let's try to answer the questions in red that we just posed.
+If you can't answer a question confidently in concrete terms, the corresponding answer choice is probably wrong; it means that the answer choice is not grounded in the passage.